After Saudi skirt woman's arrest, many lament double standard

 "If she were a foreigner, they would sing about the beauty of her waist and the enchantment of her eyes.
 But because she is Saudi they are calling for her arrest," Fatima al-Issa wrote on her Twitter page.

-With many referring to the Trump visit, one amateur artist laboured the point of double standards by superimposing Ivanka's face on Model Khulood.
+With many referring to the Trump visit, one amateur artist labored the point of double standards by superimposing Ivanka's face on Model Khulood.

 In a country in which debate is strictly policed by state decree and cultural tradition and gender mixing is often illegal, social media is one of the few outlets for young Saudis to interact and comment on current affairs.